 Preston County is 648.37 square miles and has the distinction of being the WV County with the most roads.
 This makes it difficult to deliver needed emergency services.
 U.S. Route 50 and 92 are the major east west highways with Interstate 68 cutting across a small northern section of the county.
 State Route 7 and 26 are the counties only other major highways.
 The rest are mainly secondary roads and can be extremely hazardous to travel in the winter months.
-Bus service is provided to portions of the county through the Buckwheat Express.
+Bus service is provided through the Buckwheat Express with limited transportation from Terra Alta to Kingwood and Kingwood to Morgantown.
 On average, commuting time to work is 30 minutes.
 Preston County Senior Citizens, Inc. also provides transportation for seniors.